-- 1. Never present other people's work as your own - Never copy-paste without quotation marks (can be critical even when copying from your own work → self-plagiarism) - Cite the original author whenever one could think it was your work (e.g. illustrations, ideas, code) - Clearly mention the material you used for your work (e.g. code, data, papers; if unpublished material, ask before you use it) - Say explicitly what is your contribution - 2.
+- 1. Never present other people's work as your own - Never copy-paste (even critical when copying from your own work → self-plagiarism) - Cite the original author whenever one could think it was your work (e.g. illustrations, ideas, code) - Clearly mention the material you used for your work (e.g. code, data, papers; if unpublished material, ask before you use it) - Say explicitly what is your contribution - 2.
 Never report false scientific results - Do not fake data to get the results you want (of course!) - Avoid situations that could easily lead to false results - Document what you did - Make sure comparisons are fair - Double check if there is a mistake particularly when results are surprisingly good - This holds for this seminar, but also for reports, theses, papers, grant proposals, interviews, personal communication